Ravidu-Vithana/TaskFlow/README.md

 ## 🔗 API

 The project uses a pre-configured base URL from [mockAPI.io](https://mockapi.io/).
+Endpoints used;
+  1. users
+  2. tasks
 No additional setup is required — clone and run!

 ---